sumitsaraswat362/breast-cancer-diagnostic-model/README.md

 - Concavity and concave points
 - Perimeter and area statistics

-This dataset is widely used as a benchmark for binary classification in medical machine learning research.
+This dataset is a canonical benchmark in diagnostic machine learning research and is primarily used for controlled algorithmic comparison rather than deployment-level validation.

 ---